MarkYu98/Ataxx_Desktop/README.md

 ## About the Project
 This is a assignment project for my Introduction to Computing class at Peking University.
 This version provides 4 levels of AI to play with (Of course man-to-man game is also available).

+Available for Windows/macOS (compiled and tested), should be able to transplant to iOS, Android, etc.

 Provides Save/Load function and some quite interesting GUI custom settings.

 A web version of the game is under development.